ampproject/amphtml/extensions/amp-ad-exit/amp-ad-exit.md

 ### clickLocation filter

-The `clickLocation` filter type specifies the minimum distance a click must be from the edges of the creative or viewport (whichever is smaller).
-The `clickLocation` filter requires the following properties:
+The `clickLocation` filter type specifies the minimum distance a click must be from the edges of the creative or the edges of a specific element in the creative.
+The clickLocation filter may have the following properties:

 | Property     | Value | Meaning |
 | ------------ | ----- | ------- |